appsecnz/appsecnz.github.io/conference-2022/cfp_cft.md

 * 3:15 p.m.  - Afternoon Tea
 * 5:30 p.m.  - Classes end

-## Classes on Offer

-**Our [Call for Training](https://www.papercall.io/owaspnz2023-training) is now open**, and will close on 28 February.
-We expect to have the schedule of classes confirmed on or about the 10th of March, and training registration will open on 15th March.

-Pre-Conference Training registration will **CLOSE** one week before the event, on Tuesday, 27 June.
-From 28 June, no refunds or changes will be permitted, but attendee substitutions will be accepted.

-**NOTES:**

-* Registration for classes may close earlier, if all spots are filled.
+**NOTE:** Registration for some classes may close earlier, if all seats are filled.

 -------------

 Spaces will fill up fast, so get in quickly!

-Check-in desk will be located in the Level 3 lobby (WG 306), and will open at 8:00 a.m. each day
+Check-in desk will open at 8:00 a.m. each day

-Morning and afternoon tea breaks will be provided.
-Lunch will be available for pre-purchase (at time of registration), or you're free to see to your own lunch.
+Morning and afternoon tea breaks will be provided; lunch will be on your own.